 If a bottom Contestant commits a foul, unless the top Contestant is injured, the contest will continue, so as not to jeopardize the top Competitor's superior positioning at the time.
 A Competitor shall not gain a tactical benefit from a foul.
 The Referee will verbally notify the bottom Contestant of the foul.
-When the round is over, the Referee will assess the foul and notify the Judges of their decision.
+When the round is over, the Referee will assess the foul and notify the ISKA Representative, Judges and official Scorekeeper.
+If the top Contestant is injured as a result of the foul the Referee will stop the contest to warn or deduct points from the offending Contestant.
+The Referee may consult with the Medical Officer, then restart the bout in the same position.

 Only a Referee can assess a foul.
 If the Referee does not call the foul, the Judges must not make that assessment on their own and should not factor such into their scoring calculations.

-If a foul is committed, the Referee shall call "Stop" & "Time", then order the offending Contestant to a neutral corner & check the fouled Contestant's condition and safety.
+If a foul is committed, the Referee may call "Stop" & "Time", then order the offending Contestant to a neutral corner & check the fouled Contestant's condition and safety.
 Then address the foul to the offending Competitor, cautioning, warning, deducting point/s or disqualification, as the Referee deems appropriate.
+Notify the Judges of their decision on whether the foul was accidental or intentional and whether point/s are to be deducted from the offending Contestant.
+The Referee may terminate a contest based on the severity of a foul.
+For a flagrant foul the Contestant committing the foul shall lose by disqualification.